aws-samples/cdk-eks-blueprints-patterns/docs/patterns/backstage.md

       }
 ```

-Assign values to the above keys according to the following criteria (values are required where you don't see _default_ mentioned):
+You can assign values to the above keys according to the following criteria (values are required where you don't see _default_ mentioned):

 - "backstage.namespace.name": Backstage's namespace, the default is "backstage"
 - "backstage.image.registry.name": the image registry for the Backstage Helm chart in Amazon ECR, a value similar to "youraccount.dkr.ecr.yourregion.amazonaws.com"